suzannemozes/ps-project1/readme.md

-## README FILE: Template
+## README FILE: Parcheesini

 ### Description
-* What your project is / should be used for
+* This is a basic dice rolling game that moves pieces around the board.
+The game this was initially based off of helped the author learn math at an early age and has remained dear to her heart.
-* What problem(s) your project solves
+* With intended future plans, this game will be accessible for free for school children to learn basic mathematics.

 ### Brief Example
 * This could be a code snippet showing how your project shoudl be used (if it is menat to be integrated into another app)